 This is my answer to the occasionally asked question "How can you be so sure there is no God."
 This is not a parable.
 It's all true; in the normal, generally accepted sense of the word "true".
 There are a couple of patches of metaphor here and there, but these should be obvious from context.
 If you have doubts about which is which, feel free to write and ask for clarification.

-Since this occurred over the course of several years, nearly twenty years ago, a few mistakes are inevitable.
+Since this occurred over the course of several years nearly forty years ago, a few mistakes are inevitable.
 Where the details have faded from my mind over the years (and I'm aware that they have faded) I've reconstructed them giving some indication that's what I've done.

 I am well aware of how arrogant some of this will sound, but I see no way, in this case, to be accurate and modest at the same time.
-I'm also aware some of this won't sit well with my fellow Atheists, but that's why I call myself a Heretic.
+I'm also aware some of this won't sit well with my fellow Atheists.

 In my last year of junior high, or maybe my first of senior high, I went through a period of poor health.
 It wasn't life-threatening, or debilitating; just a period when my resistance was down and I was laid low for a week at a time by every single bug that was going around.
 As a consequence, I became intimately acquainted with daytime TV.